tarantool/doc/doc/reference/reference_lua/net_box.rst

     For a local Tarantool server, there is a pre-created always-established connection object named :samp:`{net_box}.self`.
 Its purpose is to make polymorphic use of the ``net_box`` API easier.
 Therefore :samp:`conn = {net_box}.connect('localhost:3301')`
     can be replaced by :samp:`conn = {net_box}.self`.

     However, there is an important difference between the embedded connection and a remote one:

     * With the embedded connection, requests which do not modify data do not yield.
-          When using a remote connection, due to :ref:`the implicit rules <atomic-implicit-yields>`
+      When using a remote connection, due to
+      :ref:`the implicit rules <atomic-implicit-yields>`
-          any request can yield, and database state may have changed by the time it regains control.
+      any request can yield, and the database state may have changed by the time it regains control.

-        * all the options passed to a request (as is_async, on_push, timeout) will be ignored
+    * All the options passed to a request (as ``is_async``, ``on_push``, ``timeout``) will be ignored.

 .. class:: conn

     .. _conn-ping: